afzaljasani/aj786123.github.io/about.md

 ---

 <p class="message">
   Hey there!
 This is my about page.
-My name is Afzal Jasani and I currently work as a Business Analyst at Parse.ly
+My name is Afzal Jasani and I currently work as a Business Intelligence Analyst at Contently
 </p>